hscells/lsr-benchmark/README.md

 pip3 install git+https://github.com/reneuir/lsr-benchmark.git
 ```

-# Supported Corproa and Embeddings
+# Supported Corpora and Embeddings

 Please run `lsr-benchmark overview` for an up-to-date overview over all datasets and all embeddings.